Erasure/List Random Coding Error Exponents Are Not Universally Achievable: Introduction

 In this paper, we focus on universal erasure/list decoders proposed and analyzed by Forney for known channels \cite{Forney68}.
 Erasure/list decoding is especially attractive for unknown channels, since communicating at any fixed rate, however small, is inherently problematic, since this fixed rate might be larger than the unknown capacity of the underlying channel.
 It makes sense to try to adapt the coding rate to the channel conditions, which can be learned on-line at the transmitter whenever a feedback link from the receiver to the transmitter is available.
 A possible approach to handle the problem described above is the \emph{rateless coding} methodology, see, for example \cite{Burnashev,ShluRate,rate1,rate2,rate3,rate4}, in which at every time instant the decoder either makes a decision on one of the transmitted messages or decides to request an additional symbol via the feedback line.
 The latter case can be considered as an ``erasure" event for the decoder, and so universal erasure decoders are required (see discussion in \cite{universal_minimax_erasure}).

 In \cite[Chapter 10, Theorem 10.11]{csiszar2011information}, Csisz{\'a}r and K{\"o}rner proposed a family of universal erasure decoders, parametrized by some real parameter, for DMCs, and analyzed the resulting error exponents.
 While this family is in the spirit of the MMI decoder, it does not achieve the same exponents as Forney's optimal erasure/list decoder.
 More recently, in \cite{Moulin_universal_erasure}, Moulin has generalized this family of decoders and proposed a family of decoders parametrized by a weighting function.
-Upon optimization of the weighting function within some class of possible functions, a few cases were identified in which the universal decoder achieves the same error exponents as if the channel was known.
+An optimal weighting function was sought which maximizes the total error exponent of the worst channel in the family, under a constraint on the worst channel undetected-error exponent (the worst channel associated with the two exponents might be different).
+The decoder was considered universal if the above mentioned trade-off between the worst case exponents does not change even if the choice of specific decoder in the family of allowed decoders can depend on the channel (see \cite[Eq.
+(3.11)]{Moulin_universal_erasure}, and the discussion that follows).
+However, this is a rather weak criterion, in the sense that the optimal decoder only depends on the worst case exponents.
+So, if the family of channels is rich enough (e.g. includes channels whose capacity is lower than the required rate), then the worst case exponents are simply zero, and any decoder is universal.
+To this end, a stronger criterion for universality was proposed, which states that a decoder is universal if it achieves Forney's exponents (for a known channel) for all channels in the family.
+In \cite[Proposition 5.5]{Moulin_universal_erasure}, Moulin provided sufficient conditions under which the decoder of Csisz{\'a}r and K{\"o}rner is universal in the strong sense.
+Loosely speaking, it is required that the total error exponent is small enough for all channels in the family.
+These conditions, however, strongly limit the families of channels for which this decoder is universal.